Access & Disability Resources

 - Pens with the capacity to record lectures.
 Designed to assist students taking their own notes.
 Pens and their specialized note books are available to loan for the semester.

-- Individual Assistive Listening Devices – FM Loops
+- Individual Assistive Listening Devices (by Phonak)

-- Device used to amplify sound.
+- Microphones and receivers are used to amplify sound.

 - My Reader Closed Circuit TV